EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - `Set, (Optional Mod).Setting, Value`
 - Sets the specified setting to the specified value.
 - Defaults to Celeste if no mod specified.
+- Player statuses use the mod name `player`.
-- Everest settings use the mod name Everest.
+- Everest settings use the mod name `Everest`.
 - Note that setting names/values may be unintuitive.
 - To find the mod and setting names, go to the saves folder in your Celeste directory.
 The mod name should be `modsettings-(name).celeste`.
 - Open the settings file in a text editor to look for the setting's name.